robcarver17/skipperman/docs/group_allocation_help.md

 Note that adding a sailor manually will set their registration status to 'Manual'.
 Since there is no registration information, all the registration fields will be blank.

-If the sailor is subsequently registered on Wild Apricot, and the data imported, you will get an error message:
+If the sailor is subsequently registered on Wild Apricot, and the data imported, you will get asked to confirm the status change.
+Skipperman will then replace the blank registration with what is imported.
+It should also automatically update any notes, health data, food or clothing choices.
+However you should double check everything to see it as expected.

-> `ACTION REQUIRED: Cadet John Smith (2000-01-01) Member appears more than once in WA file with multiple active registrations - ignoring any possible changes made to registration - go to WA and cancel one of the registrations please!`

-You have two options:

-- Change the original manual registration to `Cancelled` in Skipperman.
-Then you can re-import the Wild Apricot file with the new registration.
-This has the disadvantage that you will lose any changes / additional information added in Skipperman.
-- Ignore the error.
-This has the disadvantage that you will need to manually update the original manual registration with any relevant information from Wild Apricot.

-NOTE: In a future version of Skipperman the system will allow you to replace the manual registration with an official one automatically.

 # See more information about a sailor